Typical0/Windows11-Debloat-Guide/README.md

 ```
 DISM /Online /Cleanup-Image /StartComponentCleanup /ResetBase
 ```
-After the cleanup is done you can start debloating Windows 11. <br>
+After the cleanup is done, you can start debloating Windows 11. <br>

 ### **REMOVE ALL APPS AUTOMATICALLY**
 If you want to remove all the apps automatically, in the Powershell, type this: